 The University of Queensland

-Data from over 9,000 students provides a solid evidence base
+Data from nearly 10,000 students provides a solid evidence base

 Overall, using the Insights survey has been fabulous.
 There are so many wins to using this survey: it has a good history of use and provides a solid evidence base to support what we are doing at the university.Project lead: Dr Sam McKenzie, project manager, Institute for Teaching and Learning Innovation, University of Queensland